Andrettin/Wyrmsun/readme.txt

 - Fixed an issue which caused the player to be able to see others' buildings on the minimap if the player destroyed their own town hall.
 - The Brising Clan (dwarf) now has a faction-specific icon for the dwarven level 1 shield (if the player has the Brising Faction Flair DLC).
 - The Custom Game "Advanced Squads" option now includes two cavalry units in each squad.
+- Fixed issue which sometimes caused the game to crash when exiting a scenario.

 * Modding
 - Added support for redefining civilizations and factions.